Holy Schnitzel logo

 Excellent

-The brand provides an Extensive 160-hour training curriculum designed to prepare three managerial staff members for launch.
-The program includes on-site launch support to assist with operational readiness, with travel, lodging, and any additional on-site support fees the franchisee is responsible for.
+Holy Schnitzel provides a comprehensive 160-hour training curriculum designed to prepare three managerial staff members for launch.
+The program includes on-site launch support for operational readiness; franchisees are responsible for travel and lodging expenses, and on-site support may incur additional fees.

 Unit Growth Analysis